AdityaCoppisetti/robotic-arm/journal.md

 i followed some youtube video ( not tutorials just demonstrations) and made the design in my mind first and then carried it out in onshape.

-i ended up with this
+i ended up with this oh and i used helical gears

 <img width="1071" height="794" alt="image" src="https://github.com/user-attachments/assets/e3982232-2552-49d9-8830-21578a70edd4" />